Frequently Asked Questions

 How many dogs do you have per day?

-Between 60 and 85 dogs come to Fuzzy Buddy’s any given day.
-Some dogs come for just a few hours, some for half days, and others stay all day.
+Between 60 and 90 dogs come to Fuzzy Buddy’s any given day.
+Some dogs come for just a few hours, some for short days, and others stay all day.
 We split the dogs between the upper and lower playrooms.
 Our upper playroom is where most of the larger, active dogs stay and play.
 Smaller dogs, puppies, older dogs, and their friends hang out in the lower playroom.

 Do the dogs ever fight?

-Many dogs play hard with each other.
-They may wrestle or mouth each other, and even though it may look fierce, this type of activity is normal.
-We intervene if a dog is excessively worried about another dog, or if a dog is being a bully and not respecting the cut-off signals (“calming signals”) from his playmates.
+Many dogs play hard with each other, particularly if they know each other well.
+They may wrestle or chew on each other.
+Even though it may look fierce, this type of activity is normal.
+We intervene if a dog is excessively worried about another dog, or if a dog is not respecting the cut-off signals (“calming signals”) from his playmates.
 Fights occasionally occur when the excitement level gets too high.
-We work to prevent this by redirecting play before it escalates in intensity.
-This helps to keep everyone’s arousal level down.
+We prevent this by redirecting play before it escalates in intensity.
+This keeps everyone’s arousal level down.
 Fights that occur are usually verbal arguments that last less than 10 seconds and end on their own.
 A dog who repeatedly fights is not a good candidate for daycare, not only because he may cause an injury but also because fighting is not a healthy behavior for him to be practicing.
 Our goal is to screen out dogs who do not have good control over their bite and can cause injuries.
 We want everyone to be safe and have fun.

 Can I drop off my dog anytime?

-After your trial day, you can drop off your dog at any time before 2:45pm.
+After your trial day, you can drop off your dog any time before 2:45pm.

 My dog is obese.
 Can he still come to daycare?